eljojo/faircamp-fork/README.md

     code: crowdfunding2023!

+    -- unlock_text
+    You should have received the unlock code in your confirmation mail for this year's crowdfunding.
+Stay tuned in case you missed it, we're currently planning the next run!
+    -- unlock_text

     formats:
     - flac
     - opus
     ```

+    `unlock_text` can be (optionally) used to provide a custom text to display
+    on the page where your visitors can enter the unlock code.

     Or for example, if you have subscribers in multiple tiers, you can configure access with multiple codes: